 By staying in the home during the redemption period, you can save money by living payment-free.
-This way you can use the money that you otherwise would have spent on housing to pay other bills and start rebuilding your credit.
+You can use the money that you otherwise would have spent on housing to pay other bills and start rebuilding your credit.

-If you don't move out after the purchaser gets title to the home (typically either after the sale or after the redemption period), the new owner (often the foreclosing party) will start eviction proceedings to remove you from the property.
-The length and procedures for the eviction process varies from state to state.
-In some cases, the foreclosing party can include the eviction as part of the foreclosure action (depending on your state's law and the circumstances of your case), while in other instances, it will have to file a separate eviction action with the court.
+If you don't move out after the purchaser gets title to the home, typically either after the sale or after the redemption period, the new owner (often the foreclosing party) will start eviction proceedings to remove you from the property.
+The length and procedures for the eviction process vary from state to state.

-To avoid having to complete an eviction, the purchaser may offer you a "cash for keys" deal.
-With this arrangement, you agree to leave the home by a certain date, and in good condition.
-In exchange, the purchaser gives you a specified amount of cash to help pay for your relocation costs.
+To avoid having to complete an eviction, the new owner might offer you a "cash-for-keys" deal.
+With this arrangement, you agree to leave the home by a specific date, and in good condition.
+In exchange, the new owner gives you a specified amount of cash to help pay for your relocation costs.

-You can request a cash for keys agreement if the purchaser doesn't offer you one.
+You can request a cash-for-keys agreement if the new owner doesn't offer you one.